-This time I wanted to use imagery that was suitable for a Waterstones gift card first and foremost, and placing the logo so the artwork had to be a frame to that was the start.
+This time where we used illustrators' work I wanted to use imagery that was suitable for a Waterstones gift card first and foremost, and placing the logo so the artwork had to be a frame to that was the start.

 We selected as our first artists to pursue Coralie Bickford-Smith, and then Children's Laureate Chris Riddell.
-Fortunately Bickford-Smith was happy with my reworking of her Fox and The Star cover for the purpose (and this card has gone on to consistently been our most popular) and even better, Riddell was agreeable to producing brand new artwork to my brief, resulting in a beautiful book-hording dragon.
+Fortunately Bickford-Smith was happy to sign off my reworking of her Fox and The Star cover for the purpose (and this card has gone on to consistently been our most popular) and even better, Riddell was agreeable to producing brand new artwork to my brief, resulting in a beautiful book-hording dragon.